SeqWare/seqware-sandbox/seqware-queryengine-facet-demo/README.md

     sudo apt-get install apache2

-Copy the app to the install directory and edit the application to resolve to a resolveable ip address if you wish to access the app from a different computer:
+Copy the app (or symlink) to the install directory and edit the application to resolve to a resolveable ip address if you wish to access the app from a different computer:

     cp -R * /var/www
     vim /var/www/js/app.js (replace localhost with whatever IP you're using if on a server)